 No, Lakeside Swim Team does not currently offer any scholarships.

 Swimmers may wear any training suit they wish during practice.
-If they wear a cap we encourage wearing a Lakeside Team Cap, but understand they may have training caps as well.
-They will also need goggles, and probably need a back-up pair in their bag in case they break.
+If they wear a cap we encourage wearing a Lakeside Swim Team Cap, but understand they may have training caps as well.
+They will also need goggles, and probably need a back-up pair of goggles in their bag in case they break.
 Each training group has different equipment assigned to them and you or your child will be notified of what is needed in a specific group.
 We do try to add equipment to their training as they get older; this provides the swimmer with something new and different at each group and gives them something to look forward too.

 Lakeside operates in two seasons (which makes us a year round team) in accordance with USA Swimming.
 Short course vs long course refers to the length of the pool, not the length of the season.